noppanut15/depthviz/README.md

 ## How It Works
 `depthviz` works by parsing dive log data exported from various dive computers and generating an overlay video that displays depth information.

-The data collected by dive computers is actually in the form of absolute pressure, which includes both atmospheric pressure and hydrostatic pressure.
+Dive computers typically record either depth directly or pressure data.
+If the data is recorded as pressure, it is in the form of **absolute pressure**, which includes both atmospheric pressure and the pressure exerted by the water itself (hydrostatic pressure).

-To determine the depth, we use the hydrostatic pressure equation:
+To determine the depth, `depthviz` uses the following approach:
+1.  **If the dive log contains depth data directly:** `depthviz` uses this data directly.
+2.  **If the dive log contains pressure data:**
+    *   First, the **hydrostatic pressure** is calculated by subtracting atmospheric pressure (collected during the surface) from the absolute pressure:

     \[ \text{Hydrostatic Pressure} = \text{Absolute Pressure} - \text{Atmospheric Pressure} \]

-The hydrostatic pressure is then used to calculate the depth in meters.
-This calculation also involves the water density, which can vary depending on the type of water (freshwater, saltwater, etc.).
-Currently, `depthviz` uses water density according to the EN13319 standard, which is a European CE standard for dive computers.
-The EN13319 standard assumes a water density of 1019.7 kg/m³.

-> [!TIP]
-> The EN13319 standard is a European CE standard for dive computers, which ensures the accuracy and reliability of depth measurements.
-For more information, you can refer to [EN13319 standard](https://standards.iteh.ai/catalog/standards/cen/5d35e933-ca50-4d80-8c9d-631f5597b784/en-13319-2000).

-The fluid pressure formula is then used to understand the relationship between pressure, depth, and density in a fluid.
-The formula is:
+    *   Then, the **fluid pressure formula** is used to calculate the depth:
     \[ P = \rho g h \]

         Where:
         - \( P \) is the fluid pressure,
-- \( \rho \) is the density of the fluid,
+        - \( \rho \) is the density of the fluid (water),
         - \( g \) is the acceleration due to gravity (9.80665 m/s²),
-- \( h \) is the height (or depth) of the fluid column.
+        - \( h \) is the height (or depth) of the fluid column (what we want to calculate).

-This formula helps in calculating the pressure exerted by a fluid at a given depth, which is essential for determining the depth from the pressure data recorded by dive computers.
+    * Rearranging the formula to solve for depth (\( h \)):
+    \[ h = \frac{P}{\rho g} \]

+    Currently, `depthviz` uses a water density (\( \rho \)) according to the **EN13319 standard**, a European CE standard for dive computers, which assumes a water density of 1019.7 kg/m³.

+    The water density can vary depending on the type of water (e.g., freshwater, saltwater).
+Even different locations in the ocean can have varying densities.
+This variability can affect the accuracy of depth calculations.
+For more precise measurements, users may need to adjust the density value based on their specific diving environment.
+Especially for freshwater diving, the water density is lower than the standard value, which can lead to depth overestimation.
+(We will add support for custom water density in future releases.)

+> [!TIP]
+> The EN13319 standard ensures the accuracy and reliability of depth measurements in dive computers.
+For more information, you can refer to the [EN13319 standard](https://standards.iteh.ai/catalog/standards/cen/5d35e933-ca50-4d80-8c9d-631f5597b784/en-13319-2000).

 The steps involved in generating the depth overlay video are as follows:

-1. **Parse Dive Log Data**: The dive log data is parsed to extract time and depth information.
+1.  **Parse Dive Log Data**: The dive log data is parsed to extract time and either depth or pressure information.
-2. **Calculate Depth**: The depth is calculated using the hydrostatic pressure equation and the EN13319 water density standard.
+2.  **Calculate Depth (if necessary):** If the dive log contains pressure data, the depth is calculated using the hydrostatic pressure equation and the fluid pressure formula  with the EN13319 water density standard.
-3. **Generate Overlay Video**: An overlay video is generated that displays the calculated depth information at the corresponding times.
+3.  **Generate Overlay Video**: An overlay video is generated that displays the depth information at the corresponding times.

 ## Contribution